-Applicants applying for a Literature/Pedagogy degree MUST choose "Literature/Pedagogy" on the online application form.
-Only those students wishing to apply for the Literature/Pedagogy degree should choose this option.
-It can be found in the "Select Masters/Doctoral Degree" pull-down menus.
+Applicants applying for a Literature/Pedagogy degree MUST choose "Literature and Pedagogy" specialization in the online application form.
+Only those students wishing to apply for the Literature and Pedagogy specialization should choose this option.

 Non-Degree Artist Diploma Program:

-Applicants to the Artist Diploma program should apply to GIAC as a non-degree student, and should follow the prescreening and audition repertoire guidelines for applying to the MM program in their performance area.
-Applicants interested in the Artist Diploma in Voice should adhere to guidelines for the MM in Opera Performance.
+Applicants to the Artist Diploma program should apply to GIAC as a non-degree student.
+Applicants interested in the Artist Diploma in Voice should follow the prescreening and audition repertoire guidelines for the MM in Opera Performance.
+Applicants to Artist Diploma programs in the strings division should follow the DMA prescreening and audition requirements for their instrument.
+Artist Diploma applicants in all other performance areas should follow the MM requirements for their instrument.
 Please be aware that this is a very selective program that admits less than 10 students a year, and that you will not be able to apply for federal financial aid while in this program.

 Current MM students wishing to apply to DMA/PhD graduate programs:

-Fill out a paper application for continuing music graduate studies and return it to Daniel Seriff, the Music Graduate Admissions Coordinator (MRH 3.706).
-If you are applying to a performance degree, you must also play a live audition, which you request through the BSoM application.
-Current students applying to Clarinet, Collaborative Piano, Conducting, Flute, Piano, Percussion, Violin, Voice/Opera, or the DMA MHL Piano Pedagogy Specialization program are not required to submit a prescreening recording but must play a live audition.
+Fill out a paper application for continuing music graduate studies and return it to Daniel Seriff, the Music Graduate Admissions Coordinator (MRH M3.110).
+Copies of this form are also available on the bulletin board outside of the graduate admissions office.
+If you are applying to a performance degree, you must also perform a live audition, which you can request through the BSoM supplemental application.